orangejuice/blog-worker/README.md

 ![ts](https://badgen.net/badge/-/TypeScript/blue?icon=typescript&label)

-A utility Cloudflare worker to automate updating Discussions created by Giscus.

-**Purpose**: Integrating Giscus into a customized workflow to facilitate complete support for i18n.
+A utility service work aside the orangejuice blog system to fulfill various of features.

 ## What It Does

+### Purpose 1: Serve as the API service for `Cloudflare D1` database querying.

+This worker serves two API 1.`POST /api/post` and 2.`POST /api/post/{slug}/increment` for

+1. Get metadata (viewCounts) of posts with the request body `{slugs: string[]}`

+2. Increment the view count of the post `slug` by `1`.

+### Purpose 2: Integrating Giscus into a customized workflow to facilitate complete support for i18n.

-This worker is invoked every time a new discussion is created.
+This worker is invoked every time a new `discussion` or `discussion_comment` is created on GitHub.
 It performs the following actions:

 1. Updates the body of the new discussion to include links to the original web page in multiple languages, like this:
    ```